Set Aside Time for School Work

 Designate a Study Space

 Find an optimal study space.
 Here are some suggestions:

-A café—It provides a stimulating community, white noise, a relaxed atmosphere, Wi-Fi, and coffee!
-You can also be unknown and unbothered, and easily turn off your phone to avoid that distraction!
+A coffee shop—It provides a stimulating community, white noise, a relaxed atmosphere, wi-fi and coffee!
+You can be unknown and unbothered.

-Academic Success Center---It is convenient for studying alone or in a study groups.
+Academic Success Center—It is convenient for studying alone or in study groups.
 However, if the noise, movement or conversation is too distracting, relocate to where you can study effectively.

 Schedule in Sleep

 Sleeping 7 to 8 hours is optimal for health!

 Are You Getting Enough Sleep?